rostenkowski/cheats/README.md

 ----------

-How to install the PostgreSQL database, login as the super-user, create an admin account, login as the admin and create project database and user and grant all privileges on the project database to the that user.
+How to install the PostgreSQL database, login as the super-user, create an admin account, login as the admin and create project database and user and grant all privileges on the project database to the project user.

 ```bash
 $ whoami